nicole-lancaster/url-shortener-microservice/README.md

 First of all, if you read any of my code, thank you!
 I would be extremly grateful for any feedback on ways to improve.
 Please just reach out to me on LinkedIn, raise a pull request, or submit an issue!

+### Current issues
+There is currently an issue when a user submits https://google.com - working on this!

 ### Acknowledgements

 Thank you to freeCodeCamp for providing free, high quality projects for anyone to access and to the freeCodeCamp community who have provided support and advice.